-Professors Potoker; Associate Professors Maier (Associate Dean), Schatz, Shaughnessy; Assistant Professor Jain.
+Professors Maier (Associate Dean)(pending approval); Associate Professors Jain (pending approval), Schatz, Shaughnessy; Assistant Professor Samaritano, Scheuchzer.

 The Loeb-Sullivan School of International Business and Logistics offers a Bachelor of Science degree in International Business and Logistics (IBL).

 The foundation of the Loeb-Sullivan School of International Business and Logistics is a broad education in basic business functions.
-Built on that foundation, and a strong liberal arts requirement, is a curriculum that blends a critical evaluation of the challenges of domestic and international business with an in-depth knowledge of logistics concepts and processes.
+Foundational coursework includes accounting, economics, business law, international business law, marketing, and organizational behavior.
+Built on that foundation, and a strong general education requirement, is a curriculum that blends a critical evaluation of the challenges of domestic and international business with an in-depth knowledge of logistics concepts and processes.
+For example, specific logistics coursework may include freight transportation, production & operations management, logistics information systems, logistics strategy, and international logistics.
 Students of this program will have developed a strong professionalism, competence, and confidence through knowledge and the skills to effectively gather, analyze, and communicate complex data and information.
 Graduates will be able to conduct themselves professionally and in a socially responsible and ethical manner in their professional and personal lives.

-The department also offers minor programs in the areas of Business.
+The department also offers a minor program in Business.
 The Loeb-Sullivan School also offers two unique Master's of Science degrees.
-The full-time, 10-month, on campus program is ideal for students who can commit to an intense program.
+The 10-month, on campus program is ideal for students who can commit to an intense full-time program.
 Graduates of the on campus program will earn a Master of Science in Global Logistics & Maritime Management.
-The part-time, online graduate program is ideal for the professional working full-time and is able to complete courses in a part-time format.
+The part-time, online graduate program (pending NEASC approval) is ideal for the professional working full-time and is able to complete courses in a part-time format.
 The online, asynchronous program can be completed in as few as 18-months up to 3 years.
-Students in the online graduate degree program earn a Master of Science in International Logistics Management (pending NEASC approval).
+Students in the online graduate degree program earn a Master of Science in International Logistics Management.
 Both programs offer rigorous course work in logistics and supply chain management.
-Furthermore, both programs offer unique discounts to MMA alumni.
+Furthermore, each program offers unique tuition discounts to MMA alumni.
+The Masters of Science in Global Logistics & Maritime Management 4+1 Alumni Advantage allows MMA alums with a B.S. to complete the MS-GLMM while paying the undergraduate tuition rate at the time of admission.
+The Online Masters of Science in International Logistics Management 4+1 Alumni Advantage allows MMA alums to complete the MS-ILM at a discounted per credit hour rate.
+Please refer to the Graduate Program Financial Information for the discounted rate.
 For additional information, please visit the Graduate School at http://ibl.mainemaritime.edu.

-Professors Chase, Eley (Chair), Parrott, Teel; Associate Professors Brandon, Pundt; Assistant Professors Cole, Eadie, Miller, Price, Slazas; Adjunct Faculty Allard, Gross, Power, Tarrant, Walsh; Staff/Teaching Assistant Foster; Emeritus Professor Weeks.
+Professors Chase, Eley (Chair), Parrott, Teel; Associate Professors Pundt; Assistant Professors Allard, Cole, Eadie, Jergenson, Marsh, Miller, Price, Slazas; Instructor Worth; Adjunct Faculty Power, Tarrant, Walsh; Staff/Teaching Assistant Gross; Emeritus Professor Weeks; Visiting Professor Asyali.